Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: The Source of Bias

-where we have applied Eq.~\eqref{eq:1st B rotation} and used parentheses to indicate groupings of terms which will be useful later on.
-As we have assumed $\alpha$ to be a Gaussian random field, Eq.~\eqref{eq:bias main term} can be simplified using Wick theorem into products of two-point correlation functions that can be broadly classified into two classes: disconnected terms and connected terms.
+where we have applied Eq.~\eqref{eq:1st B rotation} and used parentheses to indicate useful groupings of terms.
+As we have assumed $\alpha$ to be a Gaussian random field, Eq.~\eqref{eq:bias main term} can be simplified using Wick's theorem into products of two-point correlation functions that fall into two classes: disconnected terms and connected terms.